“Last night I dreamed I went to Manderly again.”

 Interesting facts and quotes

 1) The name of the second Mrs. de Winters is never given.
-She was unnamed until she got married.
+She was unnamed until she got married and became the second Mrs. de Winters.

 2) Rebecca’s presence is heavily felt everywhere but she is never shown.